zw6234336/markitdown/packages/markitdown-sample-plugin/README.md

 This project shows how to create a sample plugin for MarkItDown.
 The most important parts are as follows:

-FNext, implement your custom DocumentConverter:
+Next, implement your custom DocumentConverter:

 ```python
 from typing import Union